Chapman & Hall: History

 Chapman & Hall was sold again in 1998 as part of Thomson Scientific and Professional to Wolters Kluwer, who sold on its well-regarded mathematics and statistics list to CRC Press.
 Today the name of Chapman & Hall/CRC is used as an imprint for science and technology books by Taylor and Francis, part of the Informa group since 2004.

 Most notably, the company were publishers for Charles Dickens (from 1840 until 1844 and again from 1858 until 1870), Thomas Carlyle, William Thackeray, Elizabeth Barrett Browning, Anthony Trollope, Eadweard Muybridge and Evelyn Waugh.
 They continued to publish previously unpublished Dickens material well into the 20th century.
 Another popular author on the books in the 1880s was Henry Hawley Smart.

-The firm kept an office at 186 Strand, and later at 193 Piccadilly and 11 Henrietta Street in Covent Garden.
+The firm kept an office at 186 Strand and later at 193 Piccadilly, as well as 11 Henrietta Street in Covent Garden.